AureleData/Data-management-project-in-python/README.md

 2. **Data Adjustments:**
    - Another team implemented necessary adjustments to ensure compatibility with the new system.

-3. **Data Reorganization (My Contribution):**
+3. **Data Reorganization (My Contribution in this github page):**
-   - Utilized Excel to reorganize and structure the data for seamless integration into the new statistical software system.
+   - Utilized Excel to reorganize and structure the data for seamless integration into the new statistical software system (All the data have been modified for security reasons as they are confidentials).